audiamus/AaxAudioConverter/README.md

   - One output file per input file.
   - Multiple output files per input file, divided by chapter.
   - Multiple output files per input file, divided by chapter and further split into shorter tracks of roughly equal length.
+  - Multiple output files per input file,  split into shorter tracks of roughly equal length, ignoring chapters.
 - Creates additional playlist if more than one output file is created per book.
 - Handles books with multiple parts.
 - Manages and preserves all meta-tag information.
 - Allows customization of output naming: files, folders and tags.
 - Delegates all audio processing to powerful [FFmpeg](https://www.ffmpeg.org/), including DRM handling.
 - High performance: Utilizes all available processor cores to run conversion work in parallel.
+- Online update function: Will automatically scan the website for a new version, download and install it.
 - *Technical*:
   - .Net Framework application, written in C# with Windows Forms, the Task Parallel Library and other goodies from language and framework.
   - Incorporating a number of snippets from the Open Source community.